OpenCode vs Codex CLI: 161K vs 83K Stars, GPT-5.5 vs Scout Agent (2026)

 Which has better privacy?

 OpenCode has a privacy-first design that stores no code or context data, making it ideal for regulated environments.
-Codex CLI's cloud features require data to flow through OpenAI's infrastructure.
-For sensitive codebases, OpenCode with local models provides complete data sovereignty.
+Codex CLI's cloud features and Chrome extension require data to flow through OpenAI's infrastructure.
+Enterprise customers can use access tokens for controlled automation.
+For sensitive codebases, OpenCode with local models via Ollama provides complete data sovereignty.

 Can I use local models with either tool?

 OpenCode natively supports local models through Ollama integration.
-Codex CLI is locked to OpenAI models with no official local model support.
+Codex CLI added Amazon Bedrock support in v0.130, but local model support remains unavailable.
 This makes OpenCode the clear choice for air-gapped environments or developers wanting to avoid API costs entirely.

 Supercharge Any AI Coding Agent with Morph